Lesson 3: Using predefined workers

 from tierkreis.storage import read_outputs

-outputs = read_outputs(g, storage)
+outputs = read_outputs(workflow, storage)